wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 ## Analysis

 Depending on what was chosen to sweep in the creating multiple datasets section, The sav_analysis script allows to explore these results.
+Currently this includes frequency, soil moisture and canopy density.
 In addititon, the x_param  e.g., tree_sa_to_volume_ratio, tree_total_volume, etc. can be changed and we can also choose the backscatter mechanism  e.g., backscatter_type='total', ground_trunk, direct_ground etc.

                         x_param='tree_sa_to_volume_ratio', backscatter_type='total', frequency=0.43, angle=30, soil_moisture=0.5, canopy_density=0.015)